McAfrika

-The McAfrika was a hamburger sold by the fast food restaurant chain McDonald's in Norway and Denmark and "traded" as a Limited Edition Olympic Games Burger.
+The McAfrika was a hamburger sold by the fast food restaurant chain McDonald's in Norway and Denmark as a Limited Edition Olympic Games Burger.
 It attracted significant public criticism as a result of its name and the timing of its launch.

 Product

 The McAfrika sandwich contained beef, cheese, and tomatoes wrapped in pita bread.
 McDonald's claimed it was based upon an authentic African recipe.

 Public reaction

 The McAfrika was released in 2002, just as a major famine was occurring in Malawi, Zimbabwe, Mozambique, Zambia, Lesotho and Swaziland.
 The name of the burger was immediately criticized for being grossly insensitive, especially since it was released in Norway, one of the richest nations in the world.

 Norwegian Church Aid and the Norwegian Red Cross, which were both conducting humanitarian operations in southern Africa at the time, said that McDonald's decision was insensitive, crass and ill-considered.
 Linn Aas-Hansen said that "it's inappropriate and distasteful to launch a hamburger called McAfrika when large portions of southern Africa are on the verge of starvation."
 CARE Norway demanded that McDonald's withdraw the burger.
 In particular, Norwegian Church Aid protested the McAfrika burgers by giving out "catastrophe crackers" to customers entering Norwegian McDonald's outlets.

 Support for McDonald's came from the organization African Youth in Norway who appreciated Africa's name being used in a positive manner instead of as a continent of war and poverty.